Product suggestions on this page with 1-5 star ratings.

 To reduce the hulls of sunflower seed killing off plants under your bird feeders us a leaf vacuum on a regular basis.

 This will also reduce the problem of disease caused by bird droppings under your bird feeder.

 Vacuum and rake the area directly affected under your feeding stations on a regular basis and you will have a much tidier and more bird cleanly area.

 5. Install a concrete patio or use paving bricks or flagstone to build a patio for the birds.
 This will make it easy for the ground feeding birds to graze on the fallen seed and much easier for you to keep clean.

 If you maintain the ground under your feeders in a healthy condition then ground feeding birds like Cardinals, Finches, Mourning Doves, Juncos, Sparrows etc., will have a place to feed.
 This will relieve the congestion at your bird feeders too.

-Hope this helps to solve your bird feeder mess on the ground problem and easier for you to manage.
+Hope this helps to solve your bird feeder "mess-mending problem and easier for you to manage.